(Redirected from Archetypes)

 Intrigue

 Occasionally we publish Winds of Fortune that provide plot hand-outs that are available to one or more specific archetypes.
 For example, when bite, a dangerous fighting drug that the Imperial Senate made illegal was circulating on the streets of the League cities, players who were playing a bravo or mountebank received a dose of the drug.
-These plots are relatively rare, it is a much better idea to pick an archetype that appeals to you, rather than one you think might bring you plot.
+These plots are relatively uncommon, it is a much better idea to pick an archetype that appeals to you, rather than one you think might bring you plot.

 These plots reflect the way the world interacts with your character between events based on what you have told us about your character.
 If something is happening to the bravos of the League, then anyone who has told us that their character is known first and foremost as a bravo of the League will receive information about that.